MS NOW: 2015–2021

-Andrew Lack became the chairman of NBC News and MSNBC in 2015; he would impose a mandate on the network to reduce its emphasis on opinion programming, and place a larger focus on creating closer ties between it and the NBC News division.
+Andrew Lack became the chairman of NBC News and MSNBC in 2015.
+He imposed a mandate on the network to reduce its emphasis on opinion programming, and place a larger focus on creating closer ties between it and NBC News.

-In 2015, to help revive the struggling network, Griffin announced he was transitioning MSNBC from left-leaning, opinionated programming to hard news programming.
+In 2015, Griffin announced he was transitioning MSNBC from left-leaning, opinionated programming to hard news programming.
 Nearly all daytime opinionated news programs were replaced with more generic news programs.
 Ronan Farrow, Joy Reid, Krystal Ball, Touré, Abby Huntsman, Alex Wagner, and Ed Schultz lost their shows.
 Al Sharpton's PoliticsNation was relegated to the weekend.
 News programs presented by established NBC News personalities such as Telemundo anchor Jose Diaz-Balart, Meet the Press anchor Chuck Todd, NBC Nightly News Sunday anchor Kate Snow, Thomas Roberts, and former NBC Nightly News anchor Brian Williams replaced the opinion shows.
-The revamped on-air presentation debuted in late summer 2015 and included a new logo, news ticker, and graphics package.

-MSNBC Live, an umbrella term introduced for the network's news coverage, got at least eight hours of programming each day, and any breaking news could extend its time.
+In February 2015, to focus on breaking news after significant rating declines, "MSNBC Live With Thomas Roberts" replaced “Ronan Farrow Daily” and "The Reid Report" between 1PM and 3PM.
 Daytime news coverage was led primarily by Brian Williams, Stephanie Ruhle, Jose Diaz-Balart, Andrea Mitchell, Craig Melvin, Thomas Roberts, and Kate Snow, in addition to "beat leaders" stationed throughout the newsroom.
 These included chief legal correspondent Ari Melber, primary political reporter Steve Kornacki, business and finance correspondent Olivia Sterns, and senior editor Cal Perry.
-Morning and primetime programming did not change and remained filled mostly by opinionated personalities.

-In June 2016, MSNBC started to use the tagline "This is who we are".
-Promotional campaigns including the slogan were aired in March 2017.
+The revamped on-air presentation debuted in late summer 2015 and included a new logo, news ticker, and graphics package.

-In July 2016, the network debuted Dateline Extra, which was an abridged version of Dateline NBC and another step towards aligning MSNBC and NBC News.
+In July 2016, MSNBC launched Dateline Extra, which was an abridged version of Dateline NBC and another step towards aligning MSNBC and NBC News.
 The new program was hosted by MSNBC Live anchor Tamron Hall.

-In September 2016, MSNBC launched The 11th Hour with Brian Williams as a nightly wrap-up of the day's news and a preview of the following day's headlines.
-This was MSNBC's first new primetime program in nearly four years.
+In September 2016, MSNBC launched The 11th Hour with Brian Williams, a new 11 p.m. program that initially served as a daily recap of headlines relating to the 2016 presidential election.

-In January 2017, MSNBC debuted a program in the 6 pm ET hour entitled For the Record with Greta, hosted by former Fox News Channel anchor Greta Van Susteren.
-The program aired for six months before being cancelled in late June 2017.
-The network promoted Ari Melber, the network's chief legal correspondent, to host The Beat with Ari Melber at 6 pm.
+In January 2017, MSNBC debuted For the Record with Greta at 6PM hosted by former Fox News Channel anchor Greta Van Susteren.
+The program aired for six months before being cancelled in late June 2017 due to a ratings flop.
+The network's chief legal correspondent, Ari Melber was given a show, The Beat with Ari Melber, at 6PM.